 He glanced around the busy thoroughfare as if gauging the crowd.
 Saakshi tensed in response, gathering herself to sprint away from him.
 Her tough childhood and years in the resistance meant that she was not incapable of defending herself when the need arose.
 But she knew well that a one-on-one confrontation with the Ketaari in close quarters would not lead to a good outcome for her.
 On the other hand, she was quick and knew this part of the station well.
 She’d have a far better shot at evading the commander if she made a run for it.
 Saakshi waited nervously, poised for flight, her eyes scanning his expression carefully.
 Finally, the Ketaari stepped back from her as if he’d come to a decision.

 That night, Saakshi lay frightened in her narrow dormitory bed while she desperately pondered her limited options.
 She could run.
 This was not a particularly well-guarded station and she was reasonably sure that, with a little effort, she could escape it.
-But once she was off this station, where would she go?
+But once off this station, where would she go?
 Going back to Tilabok and the others on Budheyasta would only bring down more trouble on them for she would be an escaped Ketaari felon.
-In effect, escaping to any part of the Budh-Ketaari Empire as the Ketaari ironically called their slice of space would be too dangerous for her.
+In effect, escaping to any part of the Budh-Ketaari Empire, as the Ketaari ironically called their slice of space, would be too dangerous for her.
 It would also endanger any Budheya who helped her.
 That left her with only two choices – Alliance space or neutral territory.
-Traveling through neutral space was easier but her chances of survival on her own without allies would not be very high.
-Alliance-controlled territory was a much safer option for her but the Alliance had stringent border patrols and didn’t allow anyone in without the proper tags.
-She could attempt to acquire the appropriate identity tags to allow her access through Alliance territory but that would take a lot longer than the two days she had.
-And it would need currency that she lacked!
-Eventually, she drifted into restless sleep only to wake up exhausted.
+Traveling through neutral space was easier, but her chances of survival on her own without allies would not be very high.
+Alliance-controlled territory was a much safer option for her, but the Alliance had stringent border patrols and didn’t allow anyone in without the proper tags.
+She could attempt to acquire the appropriate identity tags to allow her access through Alliance territory, but that would take a lot longer than the two days she had.
+And it would need currency that she lacked.
+Eventually, she drifted into restless sleep, only to wake up exhausted.
 It was the start of another long day of double shifts.
 Saakshi consoled herself with the reminder that tomorrow was her day off as she made her way tiredly to Trader Pik’s.

 An hour into the first of her shifts, Pik asked to see her in the back room.
-So rarely did Pik ask to speak to a server girl in private that his request pierced through the cloak of apathy that Saakshi’s fear and anxiety had built up this morning.
+Since it was rare for Pik to ask to speak to a server girl in private, his request pierced the cloak of apathy that hung over Saakshi this morning, one built up by her anxiety and alarm.
 For a moment, she pondered furiously whether she was in trouble – if she’d somehow shirked any of her duties at the alehouse.
-The back room was a small airless chamber that doubled as Pik’s office as well as stock room.
+The back room was a small, airless chamber that doubled as Pik’s office as well as a stock room.
 It was also where his server girls ate the meals that Pik provided for them.
 Pik shut the door behind him to direct a penetrating look at Saakshi.
-Pik-u-Aak had been a trader for four decades and had a reputation on the station for being a male of his words and for treating his servers well.
+Pik-u-Aak had been a trader for four decades, and had a reputation on the station for being a male of his words and for treating his servers well.